dotnet/roslynator/docs/AnalyzersVsRefactorings.md

 #### Refactorings in the IDE

 Hotkey Ctrl+. will display available refactorings.
-Refactorings have lower precedence so they are displayed below analyzers.
+Refactorings have lower precedence so they are displayed below diagnostics.
 There is no identifier and no description in the fly-out menu.

 ![Refactoring in Context Menu](/images/RefactoringInContextMenu.png)